Glossary of technical writing terms

 Special English

-A particular type of international English from Voice of America (www.voanews.com/specialenglish/about_special_english.cfm).
-See also EasyEnglish; Global English; Globish.
+Special English is a type of international English from Voice of America (https://learningenglish.voanews.com/).
+Refer also to EasyEnglish; Global English; Globish.

 STC

 Society for Technical Communication (www.stc.org).
-A professional organisation for technical communicators.
-See also ISTC.
+STC is a professional organization for technical communicators.
+Refer also to ISTC.

-A method of writing that applies engineering principles to documentation.
-Information is 'typed' (for example, 'fact', 'concept', 'data value', 'procedure').
+Structured writing is a method of writing that applies engineering methods to documentation.
 Rules specify the structure of a document.
-See also controlled language; Extensible Markup Language (XML); Information Mapping.
+Usually, information is 'typed' (for example, 'fact', 'concept', 'data value', 'procedure').
+Refer also to controlled language; Information Mapping; topic-based writing; XML.

 style guide

-Rules and guidelines that tell authors how to write documents.
+A style guide is a set of rules and guidelines that tell authors how to write documents.
 A style guide usually contains information about the sentence style, layout, typefaces, captions, headers, and other parts of a document.
-See also style sheet.
+Refer also to style sheet; template.

 style sheet

-Rules that specify how a computer system displays the content of an electronic document.
-See also Cascading Style Sheet; style guide.
+A style sheet is a set of rules that specify how a computer system displays the content of an electronic document.
+Refer also to Cascading Style Sheet; style guide; template.

-A person who has detailed knowledge about a subject.
+A subject-matter expert is a person who has detailed knowledge about a subject.
 Possibly, the knowledge is tacit knowledge.

 syntactic cue

-A part of language that helps a reader to identify parts of speech and to analyse the structure of a sentence.
+A syntactic cue is a part of language that helps a reader to identify parts of speech and to analyse the structure of a sentence.

 T top of page